AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/automated-chat/conversational-flow-settings-for-marketo-engage-forms.md

 >[!AVAILABILITY]
 >
 >Member of Smart List or Member of List criteria requires Dynamic Chat Prime.
+Adobe Account Team!!!!!!!!!!!!!!

 1. Find and select your form (or create a new one).